oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/BulkExtract/bulkextract.md

 Accept all other default values.

 5. Click ***Create***.
-6. Click on Horizontal to change the layout as Horizontal
+6. Click on Horizontal to change the layout to Horizontal
 ![Select Horizontal Layout](images/horizontallayout.png =30%x*)

 ## Task 2: Create the Initiate Extract Activity